 Our Philosophy

 • Children develop at different rates and have different learning styles.
-Cobblestone nurtures these differences, with its low student-teacher ratio (approximately 12:1), flexible groupings, and its focus on the individual child.
+Cobblestone nurtures these differences, with its low student to teacher ratio (approximately 12:1), mixed-age divisional groupings, and focus on teaching to multiple intelligences.

 • Children's interests and motivations are important for active learning.
 Cobblestone's curriculum evolves out of the children's questions, interests and personal experiences.
 Self-direction is encouraged.